StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/SoundInst/Volume.md

 </div>

 ## Description
 The volume multiplier of this Sound instance!
-A number between 0 and 1, where 0 is silent, and 1 is full volume.
+Typically 0-1, where 0 is silent, and 1 is full volume.
+Values above 1 amplify, and negatives clamp to 0.